ChristophSheep/christophreif.github.io/quotes.md

 ### Software development can be very easy when you do it right, but on the others very complicated if you do it wrong.
 *-- Keep it simple thinking*

+### If you don't care about dependencies, the dependencies will care on you
+*-- Christoph Reif*

 # OO

 ### I made up the term 'object-oriented', and I can tell you I didn't have C++ in mind